P. V. Varghese Vaidyar

-P. Varkey Varghese Vaidyar was a Communist Party of India (Marxist) politician from Kerala, India.
+Panackal Varkey Varghese Vaidyar was a Communist Party of India (Marxist) politician from Kerala, India.
 He represented Sulthan Bathery Assembly constituency in 10th Kerala Legislative Assembly.

 Biography

-Varghese Vaidyar was born on 9 November 1922 in Kunnakkalkara village in the Muvattupuzha Taluk to P. V. Varkey and Annamma.
+Varghese Vaidyar was born on 9 November 1922 in Kunnakkalkara village in the Muvattupuzha Taluk to Annamma and P. V. Varkey of the Panackal house.
 Vaidyar's family migrated to Wayanad in 1952.

 Personal life and death

 Varghese Vaidyar and his wife Saramma Varghese of the Marottikal family in Muvattupuzha have three children.
 He died due to cardiac arrest, at a private hospital in Kalpetta on September 16, 2012.
-The body was cremated with state honors at the St. Peter's Jacobite Syrian Orthodox Cathedral at Meenangadi.
+His body was buried with state honors at the St. Peter's Jacobite Syrian Orthodox Cathedral at Meenangadi.

 Political career

 Varghese Vaidyar, who was an active member of Indian independence movement, participated in the Quit India Movement in 1942.
 He was a member of Indian National Congress party till 1949.
 He has been active in the field of public works since the formation of the Wayanad Taluk Revenue Land Owners' Association.
 Vaidyar later joined the Communist Party of India and the Kerala Karshaka Sangam (Peasants' Union) at the behest of A. K. Gopalan.
 After the split of Communist Party of India in 1964, Vaidyar became member of Communist Party of India (Marxist).
 He became prominent in the CPI (M) in the 1970s, leading a series of land struggles in the district, involving agricultural workers and small farmers.
 In 1970, Vaidyar was imprisoned along with A. K. Gopalan for participating in the Mudavanmukh agitation for the distribution of surplus land.

 Vaidyar contested the 1982 and 1991 Kerala assembly elections but lost.
 He was elected to the 10th Kerala Legislative Assembly in 1996.
 He represented Sulthan Bathery Assembly constituency as a CPI (M) candidate.
 He had also served as Meenangadi panchayat president for two terms (10 years).
 Vaidyar also held several other positions including director of Wayanad District Co-operative Bank, member of the State Housing Board and the North Wayanad Land Board, district secretary and district president of Kerala State Karshaka Thozhilali Union.
 He was also the founding chairman of the Brahmagiri Development Society.